jacobbogers/svelte-remove-attributes/README.md

-# svelte-preprocess-remove-testid
+# svelte-remove-attributes

-svelte(kit) preprocessor to attributes (default `data-testid` attribute)
+Svelte & Sveltekit preprocessor to remove attributes (like `data-testid`).

-use for svelte or sveltekit

 The initial motivation was to remove `data-testid` attributes from production build.